IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 ## **{PackageVerChanges-21-2}**

 > [!NOTE]
-> The **Igb** prefix is now required for the $ProductName$ components and nested elements within each component.
+> The **Igb** prefix is now required for the {ProductName} components and nested elements within each component.
 This API change was necessary to avoid ambiguity between Infragistics controls and 3rd party controls.
 >
 > For example, ``` <IgbCategoryChart/> ``` instead of ``` <CategoryChart/> ```